AlibabaCloudDocs/ots/intl.en-US/SDK Reference/Python SDK/Single-row operations.md

     The following code provides an example on how to insert a row of data:

     **Note:** In the following example, the data version in the age attribute column is 1498184687000, which indicates June 23, 2017.
-If the current time minus max\_time\_deviation \(specified during table creation\) is greater than 1498184687000, PutRow is disabled.
+If the difference between the current time and max\_timed\_deviation \(specified during table creation\) is greater than 1498184687000, PutRow is disabled.

     ```
-        ## The first primary key column of the primary key is gid and its value is the integer 1.
+    ## The first primary key column is gid and its value is the integer 1.
 The second primary key column is uid and its value is the integer 101.
     primary_key = [('gid',1), ('uid',101)]

     ## Insert the following attribute columns:
-        ##                        The name of the first attribute column is name and its value is the string John.
+    ##              The name of the first attribute column is name and its value is John (type: String).
 The version number is not specified, so the current system time is used as the version number.
-        ##                        The name of the second attribute column is mobile and its value is the integer 15100000000.
+    ##              The name of the second attribute column is mobile and its value is 15100000000 (type: Integer).
 The version number is not specified, so the current system time is used as the version number.
-        ##                        The name of the third attribute column is address and its value is the binary string China.
+    ##              The name of the third attribute column is address and its value is China (type: Binary string).
 The version number is not specified, so the current system time is used as the version number.
+    ##              The name of the fourth attribute column is female and its value is False (type: Boolean).
+The version number is not specified, so the current system time is used as the version number.
-        ##                        The name of the fourth attribute column is age and its value is 29.7.
-The version number is 1498184687000.
+    ##              The name of the fifth attribute column is age and its value is 29.7.
+The specified version number is 1498184687000.
     attribute_columns = [('name','John'), ('mobile',15100000000),('address', bytearray('China')),('female', False), ('age', 29.7, 1498184687000)]

     ## Construct a row by using primary_key and attribute_columns.
     row = Row(primary_key, attribute_columns)

-        # Set the conditional update.
-The check condition for row existence is that the expected row does not exist.
+    # Set a row existence condition that expects the specified row does not exist.
 If the specified row exists, the Condition Update Failed error occurs.
     condition = Condition(RowExistenceExpectation.EXPECT_NOT_EXIST)

     try :
         # If ReturnType is not specified when you call the put_row method, the value of return_row is None.
         consumed, return_row = client.put_row(table_name, row, condition)

-            # Display the write CUs consumed by this request.
+        # The write CUs consumed by this request are displayed.
         print ('put row succeed, consume %s write cu.' % consumed.write)
     # Client exceptions are caused by parameter errors or network exceptions.
     except OTSClientError as e:
         print "put row failed, http_status:%d, error_message:%s" % (e.get_http_status(), e.get_error_message())
     # Server exceptions are caused by parameter or throttling errors.
     except OTSServiceError as e:
         print "put row failed, http_status:%d, error_code:%s, error_message:%s, request_id:%s" % (e.get_http_status(), e.get_error_code(), e.get_error_message(), e.get_request_id())

     ```